 For a daily update on the population, you can check the population clock on the website of Dubai Statistics Center.

-According to Federal Competitiveness and Statistics Authority, the estimated population of UAE nationals as of 2010 in the emirate of Dubai was:
+According to Federal Competitiveness and Statistics Centre. the estimated population of UAE nationals as of 2010 in the emirate of Dubai was:

 Location and geography